Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Fixed & Improved Sine Effect (pinkimo)

 - Added AlternativeFFB for Sine & Triangle Effects (pinkimo)

-- Disabled Rumble by default now as it caused issues with wheel rotation.
-Enable if using controller!! (unless using Rumble ONLY games eg LGI,LGI3D & ABC etc)
+- Removed ResetFeedback as not necessary (pinkimo)

+- Changed Enable Rumble to select Force Feedback or Rumble and never both to avoid issues with conflicting effects (read below for details if using ini directly)

 - Replaced code for ShowButtonNumbersForSetup & ShowAxisForSetup if not using GUI to use every button/axis available